Want the best of VICE News straight to your inbox? Sign up here.

 When Kristy Gnibus decided to run for Congress in Pennsylvania’s 16th District, she couldn’t have known how much of her campaign would be spent at home, online.
 During her state’s coronavirus lockdown, the 35-year-old Democrat logged on to Zoom every weekday for two hours, and her social media postings became as frequent, random, and cozy as a micro-celebrity’s.

 On one Facebook Live video, Gnibus refinished a wooden chair in her garage.
 In another, she supervised her two daughters making a cookie cake.
-She’s also live-streamed policy talks, where anyone from her district, in the northeast corner of the state, could ask her anything.
+She’s also live-streamed policy talks, where anyone from her district, in the northwest corner of the state, could ask her anything.
 Mostly just friends and supporters joined.
 Often they played trivia games on Kahoot!
 And yes, one of her high school students once Zoom-bombed just to giggle at her.

 “They ask about mail-in ballots.
 They ask how I am campaigning now with the pandemic,” said Gnibus, a teacher and first-time candidate who ran uncontested in her state’s primary on June 2.
 She’s now taking on a five-term Republican.
 “I am trying to make myself available like I normally would be.”

 Like most candidates, Gnibus had planned to canvas by door-knocking and introducing herself to voters face-to-face.
 She has ventured out a few times to talk to voters through a face mask at a Black Lives Matter rally and small picnics.
 But her campaign is still mostly relegated to online spaces.
 She worries she’s mostly hearing from friends and politically active Democrats — swing voters don’t log on to play trivia with a congressional candidate.